icgrp/ese532_handouts/_sources/hw5/homework_submission.md

         - ***Run C simulation*** by right-clicking on the project on the ***Explorer*** view, and verify that the test passes in the console.
 Include the console output in your report.
+        ```{note}
+        We set the clock as 100MHz(10ns), but you can increase/decrease the clock.
+        The target clock you set in HLS is just a target, but it provides optimization and feedback.
+        ```
     1. Look at the testbench.
 How does the testbench verify that the code is correct?
 (3 lines)
         (We provide you a testbench here.
 As you develop your own